 Marisha Auerbach is an internationally recognized permaculture educator, designer, and speaker based in Olympia, WA.
 Marisha has lived and practiced permaculture in both urban and rural environments.
 As an avid gardener and herbalist, Marisha specializes in food production, ecology, and useful plants.
 Marisha believes that it is possible to respond to the current environmental challenges, lower our ecological footprint, and continue to live equally delightful lives through permaculture design.
 This passion is what drives Marisha's active teaching schedule throughout the year.

 Marisha Auerbach has taught over 50 permaculture design courses and numerous advanced workshops on a diversity of topics.
-Since 2004, she has worked in diverse environments from the humid temperate climate of her home in Oregon to the tropical rainforest in Belize to the arid landscapes of Colorado and Montana.
+Since 2004, she has worked in diverse environments from the humid temperate climate of her home in Washington State to the tropical rainforest in Belize to the arid landscapes of Colorado and Montana.
 Marisha has a BA from The Evergreen State College in Olympia, WA.
 She completed her permaculture design certificate with April Sampson-Kelly and Leisure Coast Permaculture Visions in Australia in 1998.
 Marisha holds advanced certificates in Keyline Design, Working with Cultural Diversity, and 2/3 World Permaculture Design.
 She has also completed an advanced permaculture course with Sepp Holzer.
 Marisha has offered permaculture consultancy services since 2008.

 Currently, Marisha teaches permaculture at the university level at Oregon State University, and Portland Community College.
 She developed the Certificate in Holistic Landscape Design at Bastyr University and was the lead permaculture instructor for this program from Fall 2011 - 2014.
 Marisha teaches a permaculture design course annually at the Maya Mountain Research Farm in Belize in February.

 Permaculture based Food Production